KaMI-tools-project/KaMi-lib/.gitlab/issue_templates/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Please complete the following information:**
- - Version and build ID: [see bottom of the browser screen]
+ - Version : [see bottom of the browser screen]
  - OS: [e.g. Windows, Linux, OS X]
- - Browser: [e.g. chrome, safari]

 **Additional context**
 Add any other context about the problem here.